-Although, the Windows Vista is a dump in some cases but makes a way for the forensic investigators since it has a feature ‘Windows Search’ in it.
+Although, the Windows Vista is a dump in some cases but makes a way for the windows search forensic investigators since it has the feature ‘Windows Search’ in it.
 You can even see this feature default in Windows 7.
-Windows Search contains the information of internet history, emails, and valuable sources helpful from investigative point of view.
+Windows Search contains information on internet history, emails, and valuable sources helpful from an investigative point of view.
 This feature has been deployed by Microsoft Windows.
-All the files get stored to a single database as Windows.edb, which is an Extensible Storage Engine (ESE) Database file.
+All the files get stored in a single database such as Windows.edb, which is an Extensible Storage Engine (ESE) Database file.
 Let us get into the details through this blog.

 What Is Windows Search?

 Windows Search, otherwise known as Windows Desktop Search is an Indexed Search platform and builds whole text indexes seen on a computer, with supporting features such as; IFilter, incremental search, etc. The Windows Desktop Search contains many information and the created files are stored in an EDB file i.e. Windows.edb.

 Windows Desktop stores the data files at: